SahilAgr/Scrabble/README.md

+Authors:
+Sahil Agrawal
+Patrick Ma
+Anirudh Bakshi
+Matthew Huitema

 Files Included:

 Dictionary Class : A Class to read the text file and check the word.
 Tile Class: Creates all available tiles and any tile manipulation Player Class: Assigns a player letters and scores Parser Class: Handles all the user inputs